addorose/Plato-s-pizza/README.md

 # Plato-s-pizza
-This report This project analyzes a Plato's pizza's sales data using Power BI.
+This project analyzes a Plato's pizza's sales data using Power BI.
 It answers key business questions such as customer traffic patterns, bestselling pizzas, peak ordering hours, and sales performance.
 # About the Data Set
 A year's worth of sales from a fictitious pizza place, including the date and time of each order and the pizzas served, with additional details on the type, size, quantity, price, and ingredients.